openstack/ironic/doc/source/deploy/drivers.rst

     * agent_ssh
     * agent_vbox

-.. note:: Starting with the Kilo release IPA ramdisk may also be used with Ironic PXE drivers.
+.. note:: Starting with the Kilo release IPA ramdisk may also be used with ironic PXE drivers.

 For more information see the `ironic-python-agent GitHub repo <https://github.com/openstack/ironic-python-agent/>`_